Digging With the EAS

 - Do I need to book a place on a dig?

-- Generally speaking, no, but for organisational reasons we ask that you join at least a week before the dig.
+- Generally speaking, no, but there is a limited number of people we can accomodate on a site and if there is high demand we may stop accepting new diggers up to a fortnight before a dig.
 The earlier you join the better.
 Please don't turn up and expect to join on the day.

 - Can I pay for membership online?